 The economy of feudal Prussia depended on serfs working the extensive farms of the “Junkers”, the local barons.
-They ruled with a heavy hand, essentially independent from governmental supervision.
+They ruled with a heavy hand, essentially independent of governmental supervision.
 On their possessions, they were employer, policeman and judge in one.
-They had the right to inflict corporeal punishment, could grant, or forbid, marriages; in some cases, while technically illegal, whole sharecropper families were bought and sold, in particular at the fringes of the country where the eye of the law was short-sighted.
+They had the right to inflict corporeal punishment, could grant, or forbid, marriages; in some cases, while technically illegal, complete share cropper families were bought and sold, in particular at the fringes of the country where the eye of the law was short-sighted.

-A feudal right the Junkers were loath to give up was the ius primae noctis or droit de seigneur; the alleged right of the lord to claim the sexual favours of a vassal’s bride on her wedding night.
+A feudal right the Junkers were loath to give up was the ius primae noctis or droit de seigneur; the right of the lord to claim the sexual favours of a vassal’s bride on her wedding night.
+Whether this right truly existed or was a rather morbid fantasy is debated, but at least in Beaumarchais’ play “The Marriage of Figaro” it became a potent propaganda weapon against the excesses of the nobility.
 Under the impression of the French Revolution, demands for the abolishment of the old customs surfaced in Prussia as well.

 Although the calls for political reform were based, as in France, on the theories of Rousseau, Locke and John Stuart Mill, there was another important theory for the framers of the new Prussian state: Adam Smith’s The Wealth of Nations (1776), which described a possible new economical model for the country.
 Smith’s paradigm was based upon, first, the private right to property, second, the principle of competition, the “free market”, and third, the abolition of trade obstacles like customs, excises or levies.